jcbvm/i18n-editor/README.md

 ## Usage

-When you open the program for the first time, it will ask you to choose a folder, this can be any folder you want to put your translation files in (normally when using Ember-I18n this will be your `app/locales/` directory).
+When you open the editor for the first time, it will ask you to choose a folder, this can be any folder you want to put your translation files in (normally when using ember-i18n this will be your `app/locales/` directory).

 To add a locale, go to `Edit > Add Locale` where you can choose whether you want to create a `JSON` or an `ES6` file, enter the locale you want to create the tranlations for and press OK.
 A new directory will be created for you named after the locale you entered, with a `translations.json` file if you chose for JSON format and a `translations.js` file if you chose for ES6 format.
 This is where your translations will be put in.